 Overproduction is one of the 8 major forms of waste.
-It occurs when parts, services or information are created in excess of the needed demand or when services, products or information are created/delivered in advance of the needed schedule.
+It occurs when materials, services or information are created earlier or in excess of the needed demand.
+Overproduction is oftentimes referred to as the deadliest form of waste because it directly causes and enlarges other forms of waste, while indirectly contributing to many others.

 Lean Six Sigma is a designation given to a continuous improvement focused organization which combines the two strategies Lean and Six Sigma.